Area codes 209 and 350

 Area codes 209 and 350 are telephone area codes in the North American Numbering Plan (NANP) for the U.S. state of California.
-Their service area includes Stockton, Modesto, Turlock, Merced, Winton, Atwater, Livingston, Manteca, Ripon, Tracy, Lodi, Galt, Sonora, Los Banos, San Andreas, Mariposa, and Yosemite, the northern San Joaquin Valley (part of the Central Valley), and the Sierra Foothills.
+Their service area includes the northern San Joaquin Valley and Sierra Foothills, including Stockton, Modesto and Merced.

-Area code 209 was created in an area code split from area code 415 on October 26, 1957.
-On November 14, 1998, the southern half of this numbering plan area was merged into area code 559 to make more central office prefixes available.
+Area code 209 was created in an area code split of area code 916 in 1958.
+On November 14, 1998, the southern half of this numbering plan area received the assignment of area code 559.

-On October 24, 2021, area code 209 was transitioned to ten-digit dialing, despite not being part of an overlay numbering plan at that time, The area code had telephone numbers assigned for the central office code 988.
-In 2020, 988 was designated nationwide as a dialing code for the 988 Suicide & Crisis Lifeline, which created a conflict for exchanges that still permitted seven-digit dialing.
+On October 24, 2021, 209 was transitioned to ten-digit dialing despite not being part of an overlay complex at that time.
+The area code had telephone numbers assigned for the central office code 988, which was designated as a nationwide three-digit dialing code for the 988 Suicide & Crisis Lifeline in 2022.
+This created a conflict for all NPAs with central office code 988 that still permitted seven-digit dialing, requiring all such NPAs to transition to ten-digit dialing.

-On November 28, 2022, the 209 numbering plan area was assigned a second area code, 350, to create an all-service overlay, in mitigation of central office prefix exhaustion from increasing code assignments in the area, which was forecast by the NANP Administrator for the fourth quarter of that year.
-The network preparation period could be expedited since ten-digit dialing was already in effect.
+On November 28, 2022, the 209 numbering plan area was assigned a second area code, 350, to form an overlay complex to address the impending central office code exhaustion in 209 from growth in telecommunication services.
+Network preparation was expedited without permissive dialing period, since ten-digit dialing was already in effect.